xapian/xapian-docsprint/glossary.rst

 =====
  Brass was the current "under development" database format in Xapian 1.2.x, 1.3.0 and 1.3.1.
-It was renamed to 'glass' in Xapian 1.3.2 because we decided to use backend names in ascending alphabetical order to make it easier to understand which backend is newest, and since 'flint' was used recently, we skipped over 'd', 'e' and 'f'.
+It was renamed to 'glass' in Xapian 1.3.2 because we decided to use name backends in ascending alphabetical order to make it easier to understand which backend is newest.
+(Since 'flint' was used recently, we skipped over 'd', 'e' and 'f'.)

 Chert
 =====
  Chert was the stable database format used in Xapian 1.2.x.
+It was based on the Flint backend format but with significant modifications to improve performance and significantly reduce disk space.
+Some features, such as range searches, can be considerably more efficiently with Chert than with Flint.
-It is similar to Flint in many ways, but generally faster, and uses significantly less disk space.
-Chert is very efficient and highly scalable.
-It supports incremental modifications, and concurrent single-writer and multiple-reader access to a database.
+ Chert supports incremental modifications, and concurrent single-writer and multiple-reader access to a database.

 Collection Frequency
 ====================